Coevolutionary Dynamics of Actions and Opinions in Social Networks: Introduction

 Results from the social psychology literature, including empirical evidence, indicate a strong relationship between the opinions held and decisions taken by individuals.
-These studies suggest that, within a social community, the exchange of opinions can affect individuals' actions, while the way people form opinions can be influenced by observing what other people do.
-For instance, it is shown in \cite{patton2003utilization} that teachers decide to revise content delivery methods after forming the opinions about which method is more effective~\cite{henry2003beyond}.
-In another example, \cite{greenberg2000dissemination} showed that policymakers shifted their attitudes about work-oriented reforms when they observed the impact of these actions in other regions~\cite{henry2003beyond}.
-Readers may refer to \cite{haidt2001emotional,gavrilets2017collective,lindstrom2018role} for more examples along these lines.
+These studies suggest that, within a community, the exchange of opinions can affect individuals' actions, while the way people form opinions can be influenced by observing the actions of others.
+For instance, teachers may decide to revise content delivery methods after forming opinions about which method is more effective~\cite{henry2003beyond,patton2003utilization}.
+In another example,~\cite{greenberg2000dissemination} showed that policymakers shifted their attitudes about work-oriented reforms when they observed the impact of these actions in other regions.
+See~\cite{haidt2001emotional,gavrilets2017collective,lindstrom2018role} for more examples along these lines.
+Despite such a strong relationship, we also point out that actions and opinions are not always aligned in the real-world.
+A classic example is the phenomenon of unpopular norms~\cite{centola2005emperor,willer2009false_enforcement,Smerdon2019}, in which a community keeps exhibiting a collective behavior that is disapproved by the most of its members.
+This is often caused by pluralistic ignorance (see, for instance, the study on alcohol abuse by undergraduates in Princeton University in the 1990s~\cite{prentice1993pluralistic}).
+In summary, the mechanisms governing the evolution of actions and opinions in communities appear to be nontrivially intertwined.